sade-adrien/SteloCoder/README.md

 # StoleCoder

-StoleCoder is a model design for code machine translation from multiple languages (C++, C#, Java, JavaScript, PHP) to Python.
+StoleCoder is a model designed for code machine translation from multiple languages (C++, C#, Java, JavaScript, PHP) to Python.
 It is based on StarCoder to which we have added additional parameters using LoRA and MoE methods.

 For technical description please refer to out paper:

 How to use: